 - Ipsen Patient Advisory Board for their Living with NETs website.

-Everything I do is about patients and my site is accredited as “Patients Included”.
-That means everything has to have patient input.
+Everything I do is about patients and my site is accredited as “Patients Included“.
+That means everything must have patient input.

 Please also note: